Skip to Main Content

 Chase business line of credit overview

 Chase offers two lines of credit: a business line of credit designed to fund expenses between $10,000 to $500,000 and a commercial line of credit for expenses over $500,000.
 They have variable rates based on your banking relationship, credit and collateral.
-Their interest rates are indexed to the Prime Rate or Secured Overnight Financing Rate (SOFR), respectively.
+Variable-rate loans have fluctuating interest rates based on market conditions, while fixed-rate loans keep the same interest rate for the life of the loan.

 Both draws and payments can be initiated online, but you will need to apply for financing at a Chase branch.
 There is a monthly fee of either $100 or accrued interest plus 1 percent of your outstanding balance, whichever is greater.
 This is comparable to other top lenders like American Express.
 But Chase will waive its fee if your line utilization is 40 percent or higher on average during a 12-month period.